-Your goals for this time period are to: • Achieve one to six week goals.
+Your goals for this time period are to:

-- Walk with no cane and without a limp.

-- Climb and descend stairs in normal fashion (foot over foot).

-- · Walk one half to one mile.

-- Improve strength to 80%.

-- Resume activities including dancing, bowling, and golf.
+- Climb and descend stairs in normal fashion (foot over foot). - Walk one half to one mile. - Improve strength to 80%. - Resume activities including dancing, bowling, and golf.

 ^{}Disclaimer: This program provides exercises related to your condition that you can perform at home.
 As there is a risk of injury with any activity, use caution when performing exercises.
 If you experience any pain or discomfort, discontinue the exercises and contact your healthcare provider.